- ORDER: Passeriformes

 Carolina Chickadees visit feeders for sunflower seeds, peanut chips, and suet.
 Make sure any peanuts you provide stay dry so no mold can form on them.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 - Where the two species ranges come in contact, the Carolina and Black-capped chickadees occasionally hybridize.
 Hybrids can sing the songs of either species, or might sing something intermediate.

 - In winter, Carolina Chickadees live in flocks of two to eight birds and defend areas against other flocks.
 Dominant birds in these flocks establish breeding territories in the summer that were part of the winter flock's range.

 - The pair bond between a male and female Carolina Chickadee can remain intact for several years.
 The probability that a pair will remain together seems to vary among populations, with nearly all pairs remaining together in subsequent years in a study in Texas, but only half staying together in a study in Tennessee.
 If a nest attempt fails, a female may seek out a new male on a different territory.

 - Most members of a winter flock stay in the same flock all season, but some birds are “flock switchers.”
 Some of these belong to one flock and then switch, joining another flock permanently and exclusively for the rest of the season.
 Other flock switchers regularly move between flocks.
 These flock-switchers may have different rankings in the hierarchy of each flock.

 - The oldest known Carolina Chickadee was at least 10 years, 11 months old when it was recaptured and rereleased during banding operations in West Virginia in 1974.
-It had been banded in the same state in 1963.
+It was banded in the same state in 1963.